gawainhewitt/touch-strings/README.md

 A musical instrument based on a violin

+to allow for bowing type to change

+use current sound menu item? -

 so i feel like i want to measure distance travelled in one direction at a time

 so if you keep spinning in one direction there has to be an amount that is maximum velocity and then we stay there